Jeremy Sprinkle: Washington Redskins / Football Team

-The Washington Redskins selected Sprinkle in the fifth round (154th overall pick) of the 2017 NFL Draft.
+Sprinkle was selected by the Washington Redskins in the fifth round (154th overall) of the 2017 NFL draft.
 On May 11, 2017, Sprinkle signed his four-year rookie contract, worth US$2.67 million contract.
 Throughout training camp, Sprinkle competed for a roster spot with Niles Paul and Derek Carrier.
 Head coach Jay Gruden named him the fourth tight end on the depth chart to start the regular season, behind veterans Jordan Reed, Vernon Davis, and Niles Paul.

 He made his professional regular season debut and first career start during a Week 3 matchup against the Oakland Raiders after being inactive for the first two games.
-Sprinkle earned the start after Jordan Reed suffered a hamstring injury and was unable to play.
+Sprinkle earned the start after Reed suffered a hamstring injury and was unable to play.
 Although he was held without a catch, the Redskins went on to win 27-10.
 Sprinkle was a healthy scratch from Weeks 6-8 after Reed returned from injury.
 He was activated by the Redskins in Week 9 after Reed aggravated his hamstring injury.
 On November 19, 2017, Sprinkle caught his first career reception on a seven-yard touchdown pass from quarterback Kirk Cousins during Washington's 34-31 loss at the New Orleans Saints.
 Overall, he played in 11 games in his rookie season and recorded two receptions for 13 yards and a touchdown.

+In the 2018 season, he appeared in all 16 games with nine starts, posting five receptions for 41 yards, one touchdown and a 6-yard kickoff return.
+In the 2019 season, he appeared in all 16 games with 13 starts, registering 26 receptions for 241 yards and one touchdown.
+In the 2020 season, he appeared in 16 games and started six and contributed on special teams.

 Dallas Cowboys

-Sprinkle signed with the Dallas Cowboys on April 7, 2021.
-He was released on August 31, 2021 and re-signed to the practice squad the next day.
-He was signed to the active roster on October 16.
+On April 7, 2021, Sprinkle signed as a free agent with the Dallas Cowboys, with the intention of being used as a blocking tight end.
+He was released on August 31, 2021, and re-signed to the practice squad the next day.
+He was promoted to the active roster on October 16.
+He played in all 17 games - the fourth straight season he appeared in each game - and started four, seeing most of his time as the second-string tight end and on special teams.
+He totaled 3 receptions for 31 yards and 3 special teams tackles.

 On March 15, 2022, Sprinkle re-signed with the Cowboys.
-He was placed on injured reserve on August 23, 2022.
-He was released on August 26.
+In training camp, he fell on the depth chart behind rookies Jake Ferguson and Peyton Hendershot.
+He was placed on injured reserve with an Achilles injury on August 23.
+He was released with an injury settlement on August 26, 2022.